roadtocode4u/spaceship/docs/javascript/07-conditional-statement/07-conditional-statment.md

 > You are eligible for voting...

-In the above cod in JavaScript and is meant to be embedded within an HTML document using a `<script>` tag.
+In the above code in JavaScript and is meant to be embedded within an HTML document using a `<script>` tag.

 `const age = 20;` : This line declares a constant variable named `age` and assigns the value `20` to it.
 This represents the age of a person.